JuliaData/DataFrames.jl/docs/src/man/joins.md

 ## Renaming joined columns

-Often you want to keep track of the source data frame of a given column.
+Often you want to keep track of the source data frame.
-This feature is supported with the `ranamecols` keyword argument:
+This feature is supported with the `renamecols` keyword argument:

 ```jldoctest joins
 julia> innerjoin(a, b, on=:ID, renamecols = "_left" => "_right")